isorna/dzc/rules/the-basics.md

 ## Units, Squads & Battlegroups

 Dropzone categorises miniatures in three ways: units, squads, and Battlegroups.
-These three categories are used in different ways in many of the rules, so it s important to note the differences between them.
+These three categories are used in different ways in many of the rules, so it's important to note the differences between them.

 **Units** are a single model, or base of models.
 Identical **units** band together to form **squads** - small fighting groups that take to the battle together. **Units within a squad perform actions simultaneously.** If there is only 1 unit in a squad, it is still counted as a squad for all purposes.